History of the Jews in Sweden: Reports of increasing antisemitism

-In January 2015 the police in Skåne, the southernmost Swedish county, published a report referring to antisemitism.
-According to it, there were 137 antisemitic hate crimes in 2013–2014, with half of hate crimes in Skåne's biggest city, Malmö, directed against individual Jews.
+In January 2015, the police in Skåne, the southernmost Swedish county, published a report referring to antisemitism.
+According to it, there were 137 antisemitic hate crimes in 2013–2014, with half of them occurring in Skåne's biggest city- Malmö, and directed against individual Jews.
 In February, following shooting attacks that left a filmmaker and a Jewish security guard dead in Copenhagen, Swedish public broadcaster Sveriges Radio asked the Israeli ambassador whether Jews were responsible for antisemitism.
 They later apologised for the question.

-In 2015 the journal Ethnic and Racial Studies published a study conducted between 2003 and 2009 on secondary school students in Sweden.
-Its goal was to examine changes in antisemitic attitudes among young people.
+In 2015, the journal Ethnic and Racial Studies published a study conducted between 2003 and 2009 on secondary school students in Sweden.
 The results showed no significant change in the total level of antisemitism between the two groups of youths (the 2003 and 2009 groups).
-However, findings showed that in both 2003 and 2009, students born outside of Sweden or whose parents were born outside Sweden display higher levels of antisemitism compared to students born in Sweden.
+However, findings showed that among both groups, students born outside of Sweden or whose parents were born outside Sweden displayed higher levels of antisemitism compared to students born in Sweden.

-Siavosh Derakhti, Swedish social activist born of Iranian immigrants, founded an organization, Young People Against Anti-Semitism and Xenophobia.
-In recognition of his activism to reduce prejudice and xenophobia, the government of Sweden presented him in 2013 with the Raoul Wallenberg Award, an honor named after the Swedish diplomat who saved thousands of Jews from Nazi death camps during WWII.
-The selection committee said Derakhti set a "positive example" in his hometown of Malmö and throughout Sweden.
-"He is a role model for others," the Wallenberg Award committee wrote, "showing through his actions and determination that one person can make a difference."
-On November 8, 2012, the Swedish Committee Against Antisemitism gave Derakhti its first Elsa Award, established by Committee member Henrik Frenkel in memory of his parents to encourage young people to incorporate social media into the battle against Swedish antisemitism.
-Derakhti believes that it is important to set limits and encourage immigrants to embrace the values of their new Swedish homeland.

 In 2024, The Times of Israel reported that between October 7th, 2023, and the end of December, 2023, there were 110 reported antisemitic incidents, over four times as many as the previous year.
 About 20% contained reference to the Gaza war, blaming individual Swedish Jews for Israel's actions in Gaza.
 One of these incidents including the burning of an Israeli flag outside of Malmö's only synagogue.

+Responses to rising antisemitism

+In 2010, Siavosh Derakhti, Swedish social activist born to Iranian immigrants, founded an organization, Young People Against Anti-Semitism and Xenophobia.
+He received several awards for his work combating antisemitism.

+Sweden has specified a long-term national strategy (2025–2034) meant to strengthen Jewish life and combat antisemitism.

+In 2026, the Swedish government proposed allocating additional funds to strengthen security for Jewish institutions, such as schools and synagogues amid rising threats.